-At RAIDBOXES , we use all three options for our green hosting.
-Because we want to do more for the common good step by step.
-With our renaturation programs, we not only work climate-neutral, but even climate-positive:
+At Raidboxes , we use all three options for our Green WordPress Hosting.
+Because we want to do more for the common good, step by step.
+With our renaturation programmes, we not only work climate-neutrally, but even climate-positively:

-- RAIDBOXES uses 100 percent electricity from hydropower.
+- Raidboxes uses 100 per cent electricity from hydropower.
 We are aware that not all green electricity is the same.
-That is why we pay attention to fair framework conditions with our energy partners.
+That's why we pay attention to fair framework conditions with our energy partners.

 - In addition to compensating for our green WordPress hosting, we're gradually implementing a corporate philosophy that focuses on sustainability in all areas.

 - These are, for example, points such as our vision on the subject of open source and equal opportunities, the concept of the Holacracy , environmentally conscious products and materials for our office or the support of home office and remote work.

 Do you also want to rely on climate-positive web hosting?
 And take advantage of Managed WordPress Hosting for WordPress or WooCommerce ?
 Then take a look at our climate-positive WordPress hosting.
-As an agency you have even more leverage: Develop your projects for free, recommend our WordPress Green Hosting, earn top commissions and have trees planted for it.
-See our FREE DEV affiliate program.
+As an agency, you have even more leverage: develop your projects for free, recommend our WordPress Green Hosting, earn top commissions and have trees planted for it.
+See our FREE DEV Partner Program.

 Hear more about our campaign "Plant, Prevent, Protect" in this video (in German):